 With offices in Birmingham, London and Bristol, No5 is divided into core practice groups: Business and Property, Clinical Negligence, Crime, Employment, Family, Immigration, International Human Rights, Personal Injury, Planning and Environment, Public Law and Regulatory and Licensing.
 Each group has a number of sub-specialisms.
 Barristers are supported by dedicated clerking teams, an outstanding library, effective administration, IT support and marketing resources.

 You can now read our Pupillage Brochure online.
 Click the link below to read more.

-We will recruit up to eight candidates to commence 12-month pupillages – two to commence in 2023, and six in 2024 – who best meet chambers’ business needs.
-Currently, those needs are for pupils (with a view to tenancy) within in each of the following groups and locations:
+We will recruit up to three candidates to commence 12-month pupillages in 2024 and up to eight to commence in 2025.
+Currently, those needs are for pupils (with a view to tenancy) within each of the following groups and locations:

-v) Planning and Environment (either Birmingham or London)
+iv) Planning and Environment in Birmingham and London

 Although pupillages will primarily be within a core practice area, pupils might receive exposure to additional areas of practice in their first six and may be expected to undertake work in areas beyond their principal area of interest in their second six.

 A considerable investment is made in chambers’ pupils and pupillages are offered with a view to tenancy, providing appropriate benchmark requirements are met.
 Throughout the 12-month period, pupils are carefully monitored by the Pupillage Committee to ensure that they are progressing appropriately and that all their training needs are being met.

 Pupils can expect their workload during their second six months to be varied and challenging.

 An award of £27,500 is made during the first six months of pupillage.
 Chambers guarantees billings of at least £27,500 during the second six months and funds all compulsory training courses during pupillage.